ap0calypse/whistle/README.md

 ------

 whistle aims to be a very minimalistic and basic audio player.
-Currently it can play mp3 and ogg files.
+Currently it can play mp3, flac and ogg files.

 Basically, whistle is a nifty front-end to mplayer, which it's based on.
 Without mplayer, there would be no whistle.
 The earlier